owingit/owingit.github.io/_photo_gallery/mmmm.md

 ---
 image_path: /images/mmmm.jpg
-title: If nobody observes the beauty... is it still there?
+title: What happens then?
+Do the beautiful things still find ways to be beautiful?
+weight: 15
 ---